dmitrypol/dmitrypol.github.io/_posts/2017-05-19-redi-search-module.md

 ### Auto complete

-RediSearch module also has `FT.SUGADD`, `FT.SUGGET`, `FT.SUGDEL` and `FT.SUGLEN`.
-Using these commands we can build an autocomplete feature to search for users by names or other attributes.
-These keys are completely separate from the other indexes.
-RediSearchRails library builds a Redis key by combining model name with attribute (`User:name`).
+RediSearch module also has `FT.SUGADD`, `FT.SUGGET`, `FT.SUGDEL` and `FT.SUGLEN` methods.
+Using these commands we can build an autocomplete indexes to search for users by specific attributes.
+These Redis keys are completely separate from the other indexes.
+RediSearchRails library creates a Redis key by combining model name with attribute (`User:name`).

 {% highlight ruby %}
 user1 = User.new(name: 'Mary')